 Health care services you receive from non-network providers are not covered services unless:

 - A non-network provider renders emergency health services to you;

-If you receive emergency care from a non-network provider you will not be responsible for cost share (deductible, coinsurance, and copayments) amounts more than what they would have been if you received care from an in-network provider.
+If you receive emergency care from a non-network provider you will not be responsible for cost share amounts (deductible, coinsurance, and copayments) more than what they would have been if you received care from a Network provider.

-An out-of-network provider may balance bill you for amounts over the amount paid by the plan or for non-covered services.
+An out-of-network provider may balance bill you for non-covered services.

 In some situations as required by law, a non-network provider is not allowed to bill you for services covered by CareSource, when they are aware CareSource is a Health Maintenance Organization.
 Please refer to your Evidence Of Coverage for more details.

 Network providers are not allowed to balance bill you for covered services.
 You are only responsible for the cost shares outlined by your plan.

 If you are being balance-billed for covered services by a Network provider, please contact Member Services at the phone number on your ID card (TTY for the hearing impaired: 711).

 Medically necessary services are health care services that are determined to be medically appropriate in accordance with CareSource’s medical policies and nationally recognized guidelines.
 These are services that are not experimental or investigational in nature, are necessary to meet the basic health needs of the covered person and are rendered in the most cost-efficient manner and type of setting appropriate for the delivery of the covered service.

 Medically necessary services are consistent in the type, frequency and duration of treatment with scientifically-based guidelines of national medical, research or health care coverage organizations or governmental agencies that are accepted by us; they are consistent with the diagnosis of the condition; are required for reasons other than the convenience of the covered person or his/her physician; and are demonstrated through prevailing peer-reviewed medical literature to be either: